Spinal Deformities

 • Extensive deformity corrections that require multiple large operations

-Dr. Jenkins is at the forefront of developing minimally invasive treatments to reduce the risk to the patient as well as provide relief from the progression of the deformity.
+Dr. Jenkins is at the forefront of developing minimally invasive treatments to reduce risk to the patient while providing relief from a deformity’s progression.